 At this point, the brothers had the map and no name and Bossy Brent had the name, but no map!
-Bossy Brent glanced at the map and bolted down the beach.
 The race between the kind-hearted brothers and Bossy Brent was on!
 Who was going to find the Magic Wishing Fish's cave first?

-As the brothers brainstormed, they cried aloud, "We need to get on Bossy Brent's blue boat!
+As the brothers brainstormed, they cried aloud, "We need to get on Bossy Brent's boat!
 We need to find the treasure chest with the Magic Wishing Fish's name inside!"
 They charged down the beach, hopped into their boat, and quietly motored to the harbor where Bossy Brent's boat was moored.
-Almost instantly, they spotted his blue boat.
+Almost instantly, they spotted his boat.